i2y/pydantic-rpc/docs/fastapi_rpc_integration.md

 **Best for:** When you need both gRPC and HTTP/REST access to the same service.

+**Note:** pydantic-rpc provides the `@http_option` decorator that adds HTTP annotations to the generated proto file.
+These annotations can be used by tools like grpc-gateway to expose HTTP endpoints.

 ```python
 # service_with_http_options.py
 from pydantic_rpc import AsyncIOServer, Message, http_option, generate_proto